datalad/git-annex/clients/README.md

 - Add an entry to `clients.yaml` for the client containing one or more tests (See "`clients.yaml` Format" below)

+- Set up permissions for the client to be able to pull from & write to datalad/git-annex-ci-client-jobs

 - On the client:

     - Clone this repository.
 Passing `--single-branch` is recommended so as